Rachel Reese: Political career

 In 2018 Reese was awarded the Paul Harris Fellowship by the Rotary Club of Nelson for her contribution as a community leader.
+November 2018 Mayor Reese hosted a celebration of current and former women elected members of Nelson City and Tasman District councils in honour of the 125th anniversary of women’s suffrage in New Zealand and to mark the publication of a booklet titled ‘Women Decision-Makers Nelson and Tasman’ documenting the experiences of 52 women on local government from 1944 to 2018.

 October 2019 Reese won her third term as Mayor against a crowded field of contenders including former Nelson MP Mel Courtney and current councillors Bill Dahlberg and Tim Skinner.
+The 2019 election saw seven women elected onto Nelson City Council (including Reese) and six men - the first time that there had been a majority of women on the council.
+In another first, Reese appointed former three-term Tasman District Councillor Judene Edgar to be her deputy mayor, marking the first time that there had been a woman mayor and deputy mayor.

 In 2019 she was the first New Zealander to be awarded a Vital Voices international fellowship, a programme supporting outstanding women political leaders.
 Founded by former US Secretaries of State Hillary Clinton and Madeleine Albright, Vital Voices is part of a United States-based programme to increase the capacity, decision-making power and effectiveness of women leaders in public life.

+In 2022 she announced that she would not be contesting the mayoralty at the upcoming elections.

 Personal life

 Reese married her long-time partner, English-born former cricketer Richard Harden, in January 2017.
 They have three children between them.